Learning Center

 #3: Introduce the 3 problem types

-Explain to students that while there are limitless problems a character can face, they all fall under one of the three broad categories.
+As you teach problems and solutions for narrative stories, explain to students that while there are limitless problems a character can face, they all fall under one of the three broad categories.
 The main character has a problem with:

 Return to previously-read short stories and quickly review the plot.
 Then label each story problem with one of the three categories.